GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/index.md

 !!! tip

     - If you want to **display an explanation** before enabling metrics collection, use the action to disable the metrics collection at the beginning of your game, then use the action to enable them again once the player consent to the metrics collection.

     - If you **don't want to collect any metrics at all**, use the action to disable the metrics collection at the beginning of your game.
 By doing this, no data will be sent at all.
 Be aware that you won't be able to follow the number of sessions played on your game.

 ## 3. Player feedback

 GDevelop’s built-in player feedback system allows developers to collect written feedback from online players to refine the game design, improving player engagement.
-[Learn more about player feedback](/gdevelop5/interface/games-dashboard/player-feedback/)
+[Learn more about player feedback](/gdevelop5/interface/games-dashboard/player-feedback/).

 ## 4. Game leaderboards

 Leaderboards create a competitive environment by displaying player's top scores.
 This can improve game engagement by motivating people to reach the top of the charts.
-[Learn more about Leaderboards](/gdevelop5/interface/games-dashboard/leaderboard-administration/)
+[Learn more about Leaderboards](/gdevelop5/interface/games-dashboard/leaderboard-administration/).

 ## 5. Game multiplayer lobbies

-Multiplayer lobbies improve game mechanics by enabling real-time interaction between players, creating a game mechanic based on collaboration or even competition.[Learn more about multiplayer lobbies](/gdevelop5/all-features/multiplayer/#configuring-the-lobby)
+Multiplayer lobbies improve game mechanics by enabling real-time interaction between players, creating a game mechanic based on collaboration or even competition.
+[Learn more about GDevelop Multiplayer](/gdevelop5/all-features/multiplayer/).

 ## 6. Game projects

 Lists all projects linked to the game.
 They are a great way to work on project versioning without risking any undesirable outcomes or breaking changes.
 To create a new version of the same project file: open the project to be duplicated and "Save As".
 Choose the project location (desktop of the cloud) and choose "Keep the new project linked to this game".

-## 7. Game builds
+## 7. Exports

-Access your gd.games, Windows, macOS and Linux game build exports in this section.
-[Learn more about game builds](/gdevelop5/publishing/windows-macos-linux-with-electron/)]
+Access your game exports (iOS, Android, desktop exports, gd.games exports...) in this section.
+[Learn more about publishing your game](/gdevelop5/publishing).